 - Lymphatic drainage reflexology point (symptoms and long-term Qi)

 If you want to learn how to use Chinese Reflexology to correct the imbalance that is the root cause of your allergies, you’ll need to learn a few more points than what’s covered in this article.
-I taught these in a workshop this spring and have heard back already from someone who eliminated their symptoms completely.
-If you’re interested, a recording is available for sale.
-Just send me an email if you’d like to learn more.
+A great starting point would be my introductory course to Chinese Reflexology, Sole Fundamentals.

 First, here’s the usual disclaimer that I have to include.
 I copied this from a website and added stuff I remember seeing elsewhere :).

 The information and materials contained here are intended for informational and educational purposes only, and are not in any way intended to be used as a substitute for professional medical advice, treatment or care.

 As well, if you are pregnant or have an acute heart condition, do not practice reflexology.
 If you are not sure whether it is appropriate for you to practice reflexology, consult your medical practitioner.

 1) Chinese Reflexology Point for Lungs

 As I mentioned above, in Chinese Medicine, the lung meridian is your first barrier of defense against “external evil”, basically the stuff outside your body that makes you feel sick when it gets inside your body.
 With respect to seasonal allergies, this would be pollen and other airborne allergens that trigger a reaction in your body.